 But just as with lawyers, there’s a point at which “protecting the public” becomes counter-productive.
 The monopoly extends too far, and big chunks of the public simply go without the services of the licensed professionals.
 It’s hard to see how that’s better, particularly when there’s an option that still preserves licensing AND expands access.

-(I would also imagine that more strategic dental institutions would invite to visit their Manhattan practice etc., and to see the benefits of dental therapists; they could easily allow for greatly expanding a dentist’s reach and referral possibilities.)
+(I would also imagine that more strategic dental institutions would see the benefits of dental therapists; they could easily allow for greatly expanding a dentist’s reach and referral possibilities.)

 Two thoughts on how this relates to lawyers: